AndrejaCH/Pewlett-Hackard-Analysis/README.md

 Table with the employee’s data that are retirement-ready without duplicates
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Overview of the code** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Query contains the same data as the query above with addition of `distinct_on` command that kept only unique values.
+**Overview of the code**
+Query contains the same data as the query above with addition of `distinct_on` command that kept only unique values.
 To ensure that most recent values are kept, I used command `ORDER BY rt.emp_no, rt.to_date DESC` to sort the data by descending order on the `to_date` column.
 In this case the most recent title was listed first, and after running the query the duplicates listed after the first appearance of the same employees were removed.

 **3. The number of retiring employees grouped by title**
 -	The table includes employees’ titles and their sum.